NordThing/Health-PWA/README.md

 No TEST defined

 # How to use?
-This project is live and hosted on www.WeAreTryingToFindSomeThingReallyGoodForThis.com Here you create a user and track your progress.
+This project is live and hosted on www.life24.com
+Here you create a user and track your progress.

 # Contribute
 Look in the Contribute.MD if you want to contribute to this project

 # License
 In short, when you submit code changes, your submissions are understood to be under the same [GNU 3.0 License] that covers the project.
 Feel free to contact the maintainers if that's a concern.

-# Name-suggestion
-Maximotracker.com
-Hiddenworkout.com
-LevelWorkout.com
-TrackerSnap.com
-MinimalTracker.com